japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 getYarnLocalDirs(conf: SparkConf): String
 ----

-`getYarnLocalDirs` uses `conf` xref:ROOT:SparkConf.adoc[SparkConf] to read `LOCAL_DIRS` environment variable with comma-separated local directories (that have already been created and secured so that only the user has access to them).
+`getYarnLocalDirs` uses `conf` ROOT:SparkConf.md[SparkConf] to read `LOCAL_DIRS` environment variable with comma-separated local directories (that have already been created and secured so that only the user has access to them).

 `getYarnLocalDirs` throws an `Exception` with the message `Yarn Local dirs can't be empty` if `LOCAL_DIRS` environment variable was not set.